OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/recording.rst

     import sqlitedict
     from pprint import pprint

-    db = sqlitedict.SqliteDict( 'paraboloid', 'openmdao_derivs' )
+    db = sqlitedict.SqliteDict( 'paraboloid', 'derivs' )

-The name of the sqlite table containing the derivatives is called `openmdao_derivs`.
+The name of the sqlite table containing the derivatives is called `derivs`.

 Just like before, we can access the data using an iteration coordinate.
 The derivative value can either be an `ndarray` or a `dict`, depending on the optimizer being used.

 .. testcode:: reading_derivs

-    data = db['rank0:SLSQP/1']
+    data = db['rank0:SLSQP|1']
     u = data['Derivatives']
     pprint(u)